 These three partners have committed further funding into the Football Foundation with a new agreement lasting to 2013.
 The Foundation has been working closely with its Trustees with a view to introducing revised funding criteria with the emphasis on making the maximum impact with the available budget.

 The Football Foundation is currently accepting new Expressions of Interest for those who want to apply for facility funding.
 These Expressions of Interest will be managed under the current process in partnership with The FA and County Football Associations.
 Further information can be found here.

 A number of local businesses have indicated an interest in providing sponsorship should the facility be protected for future use.
-Added to this, Section 106 money received by West Berkshire Council pre-April 2014 and/or CIL payments received post April 2014 might be available to fund improvements and expansion.
+Added to this, Section 106 money received by West Berkshire Council pre-April 2014 and/or CIL payments received post April 2014 might be available to fund improvements and expansion, if agreed.